GovTechSG/seed-documentation/faqs/general-faq.md

 <details>
   <summary>What should I do if I lose my Government Managed Device (GMD)?</summary>
   1. Notify your manager and operations manager to approve data deletion.
-  2. [Raise a service request](https://go.gov.sg/seed-techpass-support) to notify the SEED team.
+  2. <a href="https://go.gov.sg/seed-techpass-support"> Raise a support request </a> to notify the SEED team.
   3. Mention any sensitive data to prioritise remote wiping.
   4. Attach manager approvals to the request.
 </details>